ejfeilich/ejfeilich.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an economist in the Office of Economic Policy in the U.S. Department of the Treasury.
-I earned a BS in Economics from Binghamton University and a PhD in Economics from the University of California, Davis.
 My research explores the interactions between monetary policy, wealth inequality, and the macroeconomy.
 {style="text-align: justify;"}